 It’s been awhile since I posted, and here we are… Headed to a closure of the Walleye season on July 7th.
 There are so many things I want to say about all of this but I would have to write a book.
 (Don’t worry…I am, and when this is whole deal is over it will be published.)
 I have lived here for 62 years now, been on the lake or associated with it’s fishery in one way or another for over forty.
 And what is going on now is just absurd in terms of common sense… you couldn’t even make this stuff up…There is so many things that are just plain wrong in my opinion with what is happening up here with the Mille Lacs Fishery.

 #5 There is also a hidden agenda out there that most people in this State don’t know about concerning Mille Lacs, the Mille lacs Band, and Mille lacs County.
 The Mille lacs Band does not have a reservation even though most of you “think” so.
 It was disestablished long ago thru a number of treaty’s and court decisions.
 They have approximately have 3000 acres of trust land where the casiono is and another acreage est of Isle, They have been trying for over twenty years to get the public to think so, and are trying to get the State to recognize a boundary that was made in 1837 and later disestablished by the federal government.
 Mille Lacs County and the State of Minnesota says no, and if it went to court the Band would most likely lose.
 So the decline of the fishery and seeing the resorts fail and having people getting discouraged and selling is just what they want.
-Plus the land where businesses and resorts were they are purchasing and taking it off the tax roles in Mille lacs County and increasing property taxes for those that stay, plus reducing the accessibility of Mille lacs lake by removing more accesses it for all of Minnesota’s citizens.
+The land where businesses and resorts once were are purchased and taken off the tax roles in Mille lacs County, thus increasing property taxes for those that stay, and reducing the accessibility of Mille lacs lake by removing more accesses to it by closing down resorts for all of Minnesota’s citizens.
+Sad but true folks…

 I’d better stop.
 What is going one up here is just crazy.
-I feel sorry for our DNR fisheries personal with there hands tied behind their back, (so to speak), because of “treaty management” and our Governor Dayton’s ignorance to the situation.
-All he is concerned about is how much the Bands can contribute thru lobbying money in St.Paul and will sell off the State of Minnesota’s control of it’s natural resources to the Bands for it if you don’t call your representatives down there and tell them no….The State should have sole control of the management of it’s natural resources.
+I feel sorry for our DNR fisheries personal.
+Their working with their hands tied behind their back, (so to speak), because of “treaty co-management” and our Governor Dayton’s ignorance to the situation.
+All he is concerned about is how much tribal gaming lobbying money is given to his party at the Capitol, and will eventually “sell off” the State of Minnesota’s control of it’s natural resources to the Bands for it if you don’t call your representatives down there and tell them to stop!!….The State should have sole control of the management of it’s natural resources.
 It’s all politics and money now and if the sportsman in this State of Minnesota and all the other public figures, ( that could have helped if they spoke up earlier when this was going on), had better speak up now….before it is too late, or it will be lost forever…..There is a treaty rights case for off reservation harvest on all the lakes and land from mid-Minnesota north to the Canadian border coming up soon.
 And if the State buckles on that and doesn’t fight it..it’s over.
 We now have a Supreme Court that can possibly change the tide if the State argues it…..